 This section emphasizes the role of judicial communications under the Act.
 It contains the authorization for tribunal to communicate concerning any proceeding arising under this Act.
 Language has been added to emphasize the role of the parties in the communication process.
-If the communication between the tribunals involves relatively inconsequential concerns such as scheduling, calendars, consultation or other minor matters, the communication can occur without the parties being present.
-However, on all matters which could affect the parties' substantive rights a tribunal must communicate with another tribunal in a manner which allows the parties to participate.
-In any event a record of the communication must be made.
-Communications between judges that affect the substantive rights without participation by the parties, raises due process and ethical concerns.
-See the discussion in Nebraska ex rel Grape v.
-Zach, 524 N.W.2d 788 (Neb.Sup.Ct.
-1994).
+If the communication between the tribunals involves relatively inconsequential concerns such as scheduling, calendars or consultation on other minor matters, the communication can occur without the parties' participation.
+However, on all matters which could affect the parties' substantive rights, a tribunal must communicate with another tribunal in a manner which allows the parties to participate.
+In any event, a record of the communication must be made.